+DRAFT For Discussion Purposes Only

-- iii.
-Building configurations should not create awkward, physically, or visually incompatible relationships with adjacent properties, buildings, and streetscapes. - iv.
-Buildings fronting multiple streets should be consistent on each frontage with respect to scale and proportion. - v.
+- Building configurations should not create awkward, physically, or visually incompatible relationships with adjacent properties, buildings, and streetscapes. - iv.
+Buildings fronting multiple streets must be consistent on each frontage with respect to scale and proportion. - v.
 Buildings on corner lots should address both streets. - vi.
 Building facades and main entrances should be oriented toward the street, a plaza, or a pedestrian way that directly leads to a street. - vii.
-Buildings are encouraged to be sited to create active outdoor spaces.
+Buildings should be sited to create active outdoor spaces.
 Spaces between building masses (e.g., alleys, recessed entries, courtyards) should maximize the comfort of users. - viii.
-Public access should be provided to adjacent waterways where feasible. - ix.
+Access for public uses should be provided to adjacent waterways where feasible. - ix.
 Service areas, mechanical equipment, and refuse storage areas should be located to the rear or sides of buildings and be screened from view from the street or public space.
-The use of alleys is encouraged for mechanical, electrical, and utility equipment placement.

-b.
-Building Proportion and Scale
+The use of alleys should be encouraged for mechanical, electrical, and utility equipment placement. - a.
+Building Proportion and Scale - Buildings should incorporate elements that relate to the human scale.
+Large buildings should be designed to reduce their perceived height by dividing the building mass into smaller-scale components. - ii.
+Buildings are encouraged to use high-quality natural materials, authenticity, and craftsmanship. - iii.

-- i.
 Height shall be evaluated on a parcel-by-parcel basis, considering the context of the surrounding development and shall not exceed three stories at the streetside or a maximum height of 42 ft.
-In the CBD, CD and Adult Districts, a maximum of 56 ft. in height shall be allowed with either a 28 ft. setback from the edge of pavement at ground level, or a minimum 15 ft. building recessed for the additional floor(s) above the third floor of the building.
-Building height exceeding three floors in the CBD, C and AD districts must be adjacent to a paved roadway of at least 32 ft. wide.
-In the R-1, R-2 and Industrial (M) districts the height shall not exceed 42 ft. - ii.
-Impact of shading of adjacent parcels should be evaluated.
+Four (4) stories or a maximum of 56 ft in height shall be allowed with either a 28 ft back from the edge of pavement at ground level or a minimum 15 ft building recessed for the additional floor above the third floor of a building.
+Building height exceeding three floors must be adjacent to a paved roadway of at least 32 ft wide.

-c.
-Building Facades

-Buildings are encouraged to use high-quality-materials and craftsmanship.

-- ii.
+- iv.
+Impact of shading of adjacent parcels should be evaluated. - b.
+Building Facades - i.
 A mix of complementary building materials are encouraged for a consistent, systematic treatment of all exterior facades.
 Individual facade elements should respect the scale of adjacent building elements.
-Facades are encouraged to be organized into clearly defined base and upper stories with strong horizontal elements separating the two. - iii.
-Varying setbacks on wall surfaces should be encouraged to form entrances, express structural elements, or create special exterior areas incorporating planters, seating, and alcoves. - iv.
+Facades should be organized into clearly defined base and upper stories with strong horizontal elements separating the two. - Varying setbacks on wall surfaces should be encouraged to form entrances, express structural elements, or create special exterior areas incorporating planters, seating, and alcoves. - iii.
+Building elements should create strong patterns of shade and shadow. - iv.
 Visible rear and side facades should incorporate characteristics similar to the front facade. - v.
-Building details at the ground or sidewalk level should create visual interest and enhance the pedestrian environment. - vi.
+Building details at the ground or sidewalk level should create visual interest and enhance the pedestrian environment.
+Each building facade oriented to a street or public space should provide surface variation at openings; changes in color, texture, or materials. - vi.
 Art or specifically designed ornamentation integrated into building facades is encouraged. - vii.
-Large areas of undifferentiated or blank facades facing the streetside are discouraged, and justification for such design is required. - viii.
-Transparency, the amount of window coverage that buildings offer, is encouraged, when appropriate. - ix.
-Awnings and canopies are encouraged at entries and display windows where appropriate.
+Large areas of undifferentiated or blank facades facing the streetside are prohibited. - viii.
+Transparency, the amount of window coverage that buildings offer, is encouraged in all structures when appropriate. - ix.
+Buildings on corner lots should have features that reinforce both street environments. - x.
+Awnings and canopies are encouraged at entries and display windows where appropriate. - c.
+Building Entrances - i.
+Entrances to individual stores or uses should be oriented toward the public street in a way that engages the street. - ii.

-d.
-Building Entrances

-- i.
-Entrances to individual stores or uses should be oriented toward the public street. - ii.
 Larger buildings that front multiple streets are encouraged to provide multiple entrances.